 NBCC School of Health and Wellness intends to realize the following benefits from this project:

-Enhance the program effectiveness by 50%, delivering pharmacy practice simulations representative of the real-world environment by the end of the 2025 Winter25Winter term.
+Enhance the program effectiveness by 50%, delivering pharmacy practice simulations representative of the real-world environment by the end of the 2025 Winter term.

-Improve student readiness by 50% by incorporating the real-world pharmacy experience into the learning curriculum by the end of the 2025 Winter25Winter term.
+Improve student readiness by 50% by incorporating the real-world pharmacy experience into the learning curriculum by the end of the 2025 Winter term.

 Features